nazavode/nazavode.github.io/content/post/google-benchmark.md

 you happen to find useful.
 Oh, and the slide deck is [here](https://nazavode.github.io/meetupcpp-dec-2018/).

-Thanks to all the attendees and thanks to [Marco Arena](https://twitter.com/ilpropheta) for the chance to prattle about some fun stuff I enjoy.
+Thanks to all the attendees and to [Marco Arena](https://twitter.com/ilpropheta) for the chance to prattle on about some fun stuff I enjoy.